10 Best Safari Browser Plugins (Mac)

 Multifunctional

 1. Glims is on top of my list of all other Safari plugins.
 It has expanded the search box functionality of Safari plus some other bonuses such as: re-opening closed tabs, automatically re-opening the tabs from the last session and full-screen browsing.
-It’s been discussed here.

-2. SafariStand also adds a few helpful features to Safari such as: Stand Bar (for quick access to bookmarks), history, Stand Search with Spotlight support, an Action Menu, option to restore last workspace, a site alterations preference window with the option to put custom CSS layouts on specific sites, and syntax coloring in viewed source.
+2. SafariStand [No Longer Available] also adds a few helpful features to Safari such as: Stand Bar (for quick access to bookmarks), history, Stand Search with Spotlight support, an Action Menu, option to restore last workspace, a site alterations preference window with the option to put custom CSS layouts on specific sites, and syntax coloring in viewed source.
 Go to more detailed explanation here.

 Please note that you need to install SIMBL 0.8.2 or later before you can use SafariStand.